-I have lived in Connecticut all my life, except for four years at Roanoke College in the Blue Ridge Mountains of Virginia and two years in Miami working for an advertising agency and then rewriting policies and procedures for an international securities and investigation company.
+I have lived in Connecticut most of my life, except for four years at Roanoke College in the Blue Ridge Mountains of Virginia and two years in Miami working for an advertising agency and then rewriting policies and procedures for an international securities and investigation company.
 I left Florida because I couldn’t afford a car with air conditioning.

 I was an English major in college, reading a lot of dead white male British authors, and wanted to be a writer, but figured I should make a living first.
 I began working for a small weekly newspaper and discovered that my salary made me eligible for food stamps.
 I hopped from small paper to small paper until I realized I could finally support myself as a night-time copy editor at a mid-sized paper.